Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

-Originally developed to cope with server technology enhancements, Intel and over 120 other organisations produced firmware to replace the traditional BIOS and overcome its limitations.
+Originally developed to cope with server technology enhancements, Intel and over 120 other organizations produced firmware to replace the traditional BIOS and overcome its limitations.

 These limitations relate to how the traditional BIOS, written for old computer processors, restricts addressable space to 1Mb, and operates in 16-bit processor mode, for example.

 These restrictions means the traditional BIOS can only do so much, but also limits technological advancements such as security and disk capacity.